philbowles/H4/README.md

 ````

 As you have guessed by now, `h4.context` is simply a task pointer to an item in the Queue.
 Most methods and members are public, so TAKE CARE.

-`h4.context->partial` is a pointer to the partial results and can be used *IN READ ONLY MODE* in preference to `getPartial()`. *DO NOT* run off the end of it: h4.context->len contains its size in byes saved from `storePartial()`.
-DO NOT CHANGE THE VALUE OF len!!!
+`h4.context->partial` is a pointer to the partial results and can be used *IN READ ONLY MODE* in preference to `getPartial()`. *DO NOT* run off the end of it: `h4.context->len` contains its size in byes saved from `storePartial()`. *DO NOT CHANGE THE VALUE OF len!!!*

 #### The many ways to die

-The public cancellation methods map onto the follwoing task functions.
+The public cancellation methods map onto the following task functions.
 Since we are talking about code inside a task, you can save a function call by calling these directly on the context pointer, e.g. `h4.context->endK();` will do the same as h4.cancel(); Make this the last call, you cannot rely on anything after it has been called, just get out while you can!

 ```cpp
 uint32_t 	endF(); // finalise: finishEarly